LatamLink/latamlink.io/docs/gestion-red.md

 ---
 id: gestion-red
-title: Herramientas de gestión de red.
+title: Network Management tools.
-sidebar_label: Gestión de Red
+sidebar_label: Network Management
 ---

-## Contratos Inteligentes
+## Smart Contracts
-Esta herramienta es para manejar el permisionamiento y gobernanza de LatamLink mediante contratos inteligentes.
+This tool is to manage the permitting and the governance of LatamLink through Smart Contract.

-Tendrá las siguientes funciones.
+Will have the following capabilities.

-### Registro de nodos productores de bloques
+### Blocks Producers nodes registry

-### Cambios de nodos activos
+### Actives nodes changes

-### Asignación de recursos a cuentas
+### Resources assignment to accounts

-### Blacklisting de cuentas
+### Accounts Blacklisting

-### Actualización de contratos de sistema
+### System contracts update

-## Interfaz gráfica
+## Graphic interface
-Herramienta GUI para facilitar la gestión de la red por parte del comité permisionador.
+GUI tool to facilitate the network management by permitting committee.